 We are committed to sound corporate governance that promotes the long-term interests of our shareholders and other stakeholders, strengthens Board and management accountability, and helps build trust in the company.
 Strong governance starts with our highest governing body, the Xylem Board of Directors, which is led by our independent Board Chair.

 As of the end of 2020, our Board consisted of 12 directors, all of whom were independent with the exception of our Chief Executive Officer.
 On May 12, 2021, one director, having reached the mandatory retirement age of 72, retired from the Board, bringing the Board to 11 members.

-Our Board is elected annually by our shareholders to oversee how Xylem’s employees and management conduct business under the direction of our Chief Executive Officer and to ensure that the interests of the shareholders in the long-term health, success and financial strength of the company are being served.
+Our Board is elected annually by our shareholders to oversee how Xylem’s employees and management conduct business under the direction of our Chief Executive Officer and to assure that the interests of the shareholders in the long-term health, success and financial strength of the company are being served.
 The core responsibility of the Board is to exercise its business judgment to act in what the Board reasonably believes are the best interests of Xylem and its shareholders to build long-term sustainable value.
-In considering the best interests of Xylem and its shareholders, the Board may also consider the effects on Xylem’s broader group of stakeholders, including its employees, suppliers, customers and communities in which we operate.
-The Board recognizes that the long-term interests of shareholders are advanced by responsibly addressing the concerns of this broader range of stakeholders.
+In considering the best interests of Xylem and its shareholders, the Board may also consider the effect of its actions on Xylem’s broader group of stakeholders, including its employees, suppliers, customers and communities in which we operate.
+The Board recognizes that the long-term interests of shareholders are advanced by responsibly addressing the concerns of these other stakeholders.

-The Board, together with the committees it has established to assist in discharging its duties, is guided by our Corporate Governance Principles, articles of incorporation, by-laws, Committee Charters and Code of Conduct.
+The Board, together with the committees it has established to assist in discharging its duties, is guided by our Corporate Governance Principles, articles of incorporation, by-laws, Code of Conduct, and Board committee charters.